AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveMomentEstimation.md

 ### setBeta1()

 ```
-AdaptiveMomentEstimation:setBeta1(Beta1: number)
+AdaptiveMomentEstimation:setBeta1(beta1: number)
 ```
 #### Parameters:

-* Beta1: The decay rate of the moving average of the first moment of the gradients.
+* beta1: The decay rate of the moving average of the first moment of the gradients.

 ### setBeta2()

 ```
-AdaptiveMomentEstimation:setBeta2(Beta2: number)
+AdaptiveMomentEstimation:setBeta2(beta2: number)
 ```
 #### Parameters:

-* Beta2: The decay rate of the moving average of the squared gradients.
+* beta2: The decay rate of the moving average of the squared gradients.

 ### setEpsilon()

 ```
-AdaptiveMomentEstimation:setEpsilon(Epsilon: number)
+AdaptiveMomentEstimation:setEpsilon(epsilon: number)
 ```

 #### Parameters:

-* Epsilon: The value to ensure that the numbers are not divided by zero.
+* epsilon: The value to ensure that the numbers are not divided by zero.

 ### reset()